Inclusive Education Master's Degree Program

 The Inclusive Education Master's Degree Program at Stonehill College prepares teachers to be leaders and critical thinkers.
 Schools today are complex and diverse communities — reflecting a landscape rich with individual differences.
 Teachers in our program are prepared using a unique combination of theoretical and practical experiences.
 This approach ensures their ability to create and lead equitable spaces where difference is valued while at the same time preparing them for the realities and challenges of the classroom and the profession.

-This inclusive education track leads to a master's degree and Massachusetts initial licensure in math/science, 5-8.
+This inclusive education specialization leads to a master's degree and Massachusetts initial licensure in math/science, 5-8.
+This program includes a mix of in-person and online classes.

-This inclusive education track leads to a master's degree and Massachusetts initial licensure in special education, PreK-8.
+This inclusive education specialization leads to a master's degree and Massachusetts initial licensure in special education, PreK-8.
+This program includes a mix of in-person and online classes.

-This inclusive education track leads to a master's degree and Massachusetts initial licensure in special education, 5-12.
+This inclusive education specialization leads to a master's degree and Massachusetts initial licensure in special education, 5-12.
+This program includes a mix of in-person and online classes.

 Stonehill Teacher Residency candidates complete an intensive field-based residency in a partner district alongside their graduate coursework.
 It leads to a master’s degree in inclusive education and Massachusetts initial licensure in special education, PreK-8 or 5-12, or math/science, 5-8.